danmindru/responsive-html-email-signature/README.md

 ## Overview of the build process
 The diagram below shows what happens to your email templates.
-Each folder in 'src' is considered a `template group`.
+Each folder in 'templates' is considered a `template group`.
 A template file will be generated for each of the configuration objects you add have in the template group -> `conf.js`.
 ![Responsive HTML email template/signatures diagram](https://user-images.githubusercontent.com/1515742/45000195-35268300-afc3-11e8-82b4-7507430c48a0.png)